Dependency tree

 Visual mode

-Same logic, one level deeper still: every visual on every page, with the columns and measures it consumes and the savings you would gain by removing it.
-Lets you spot the single visual that’s pinning a heavy column in place.
+One level deeper again: every visual on every page, with the columns and measures it consumes and its exclusive savings.
+Use it to find the lone visual pinning a heavy column in place — often a leftover card or tooltip no one would miss.

 Measure mode